Surviving in VUCA times: Bank on Learning and Agility!

 As this fourth industrial revolution continues to unfold, learning agility will be the difference between an organization thriving or disappearing.

 For the threats are real.
-Rapidly changing technology has led to the emergence of a skill gap that is costing the US economy over 1.3 Trillion Dollars annually in lost productivity.
+Rapidly changing technology has led to the emergence of a skill gap.
 Ultimately, our ability to continuously learn and adapt will determine the extent to which we thrive in today’s turbulent times.
 The extent to which we are able to do this will have an impact not only on who we are today but also on who we can become tomorrow.

 We also need to adapt and renovate on the lines we think about strategy and implementation.
 The old school set the goal – plan – execute the approved plan doesn’t work anymore.
 We need to adopt a ‘context-mindful’ framework that embraces situational awareness.